mejk/computer-stuff/vnc-installation.md

-# VNC client and server
+# VNC client and server installation

 **We are using Tigervnc**.
 It is fast and works with Linux, Windows and Mac.